PeteLawrence/homebridge-people/README.md

 # Pairing with a location-aware mobile app
 Apps like [Locative](https://my.locative.io) range for iBeacons and geofences by using core location APIs available on your smartphone.
 With bluetooth and location services turned on, these apps can provide an instantaneous update when you enter and exit a desired region.

-To use this plugin with one of these apps, configure your region and set the HTTP push to `http://youripaddress:51828/?[name]&state=true` for arrival, and `http://youripaddress:51828/?[name]&state=false` for departure, where `[name]` is the name of the person the device belongs to as specified in your config under `people`. *Note:* you may need to enable port forwarding on your router to accomplish this.
+To use this plugin with one of these apps, configure your region and set the HTTP push to `http://youripaddress:51828/?sensor=[name]&state=true` for arrival, and `http://youripaddress:51828/?sensor=[name]&state=false` for departure, where `[name]` is the name of the person the device belongs to as specified in your config under `people`. *Note:* you may need to enable port forwarding on your router to accomplish this.

+By default homebridge-people listens on port 51828 for updates.
+This can be changed by setting `webhook_port` in your homebridge `config.json`.

 # Notes
 ## Running on a raspberry pi as non 'pi' user